mattansb/TBT/README.md

 ## List of included functions

 -   `eegplugin_TBT` - EEGLAB plugin function.
--   `tbt_bcr` - epoch-by-epoch channel interpolation, based on any rejection method used by EEGLAB, or a manual cell-array listing which channels to interpolate in which epochs.
+-   `tbt_bcr2` - epoch-by-epoch channel interpolation, based on any rejection method used by EEGLAB, or a manual cell-array listing which channels to interpolate in which epochs.
 -   `tbt_bool2cell` - converts a boolean channel-by-trial matrix to a tbt ready cell-list (see bellow).
 -   `tbt_cell2bool` - converts a tbt ready cell-list a boolean channel-by-trial matrix (see bellow).
 -   `pop_TBT` - call from EEGLAB menu of `tbt_bcr`.
 If no parameters are specified, pops a GUI window.